Kentucky's Pork Industry

 It is important to cook pork to the correct temperature.
 To check if your pork is done, try using a digital cooking thermometer.
-Most pork should be cooked to between 145 - 160 fahrenheit.
-Pre-cooked ham can be reheated to 140 or enjoyed cold.
-Many American’s favorite foods come from pork - such as ribs, bacon, chops, ham, hot dogs, and butt often used for barbeque.
+Most pork should be cooked to between 145 to 160 degrees Fahrenheit.
+Precooked ham can be reheated to 140 degrees or enjoyed cold.
+Many American’s favorite foods come from pork, such as ribs, bacon, chops, ham, hot dogs, and shoulder roasts (butt or picnic) often used for barbecue.
 After taking these popular cuts from the animal, the remaining meat is used for delicious sausage.
-It is likely you have enjoyed pork items at a barbeque or for breakfast.
+It is likely you have enjoyed pork items at a barbecue or for breakfast.

 Kentucky farmers work hard to raise healthy lean meat for consumers in our state and beyond.
 Pork plays an important role in our farming state.